smemsh/utilx/README.rst

 :`chkbatt`: increasing screenflashes as battery drains :`xtty.sh`: switch x11 window by tty or pid :`tmuxtty.sh`: switch tmux window by tty or pid

+There's a bunch of other random stuff; at some point will maybe update this file or remove it...

 ____